This information is intended for use by health professionals

 Patients should be informed of the signs and symptoms of overdose and to ensure that family and friends are also aware of these signs and to seek immediate medical help if they occur.

 In principle, on intoxication with tramadol symptoms similar to those of other centrally acting analgesics (opioids) are to be expected.
 These include in particular miosis, vomiting, cardiovascular collapse, consciousness disorders up to coma, convulsions and respiratory depression up to respiratory arrest.
+Serotonin syndrome has also been reported.

 The general emergency measures apply.
 Keep open the respiratory tract (aspiration!), maintain respiration and circulation depending on the symptoms.
 The antidote for respiratory depression is naloxone.
 In animal experiments naloxone had no effect on convulsions.
 In such cases diazepam should be given intravenously.